With The New Contract, Petrobras and TechnipFMC Validate National Technology for Safe Operation in the Pre-Salt.

-Petrobras and TechnipFMC have signed a strategic technology agreement to accelerate the development of the Hybrid Flexible Pipe (HFP) — an innovation aimed at overcoming one of the main challenges in the offshore industry: stress corrosion cracking caused by CO₂ (SCC CO₂) in flexible pipelines.
-The project aims to deliver a definitive and standardized solution for ultra-deep environments, especially in the demanding conditions of pre-salt Brazilian.
+Petrobras and TechnipFMC have signed a strategic technological contract to accelerate the development of the Hybrid Flexible Pipe (HFP) — an innovation aimed at overcoming one of the main challenges of the offshore industry: stress corrosion caused by CO₂ (SCC CO₂) in flexible pipes.
+The project aims to deliver a definitive and standardized solution for ultra-deep environments, especially under the demanding conditions of the Brazilian pre-salt.

-Composed of advanced materials such as carbon fiber and PEEK (polyetheretherketone) thermoplastic polymer, HFP technology combines lightness, fatigue resistance and tolerance to highly corrosive environments, while maintaining the operational advantages of conventional flexible ducts.
+Composed of advanced materials such as carbon fiber and the thermoplastic polymer PEEK (polyether-ether-ketone), the HFP technology combines lightness, fatigue resistance, and tolerance to highly corrosive environments while maintaining the operational advantages of conventional flexible pipes.

 Currently in the qualification phase, the HFP will be tested with direct support from Petrobras to ensure its performance in real operations.